Vladimiro Montesinos

-Vladimiro Lenin Ilich Montesinos Torres (/es/; born May 20, 1945) is a Peruvian former intelligence officer and lawyer, most notorious for his role as the head of Peru's National Intelligence Service (SIN) during the presidency of Alberto Fujimori.
-Montesinos was widely regarded as the power behind the throne, often regarded as the true authority in the government, supported by the Peruvian Armed Forces.
+Vladimiro Lenin Ilich Montesinos Torres (/es/; born 20 May 1945) is a Peruvian former intelligence officer and lawyer who served as the head of Peru's National Intelligence Service (SIN) during the presidency of Alberto Fujimori.
+Montesinos, supported by the Peruvian Armed Forces, was widely regarded as the power behind the throne in Fujimori's government.

 Montesinos' career was marked by his deep connections with the U.S. Central Intelligence Agency (CIA), through which he received substantial funding ostensibly for anti-terrorism efforts.
 His tenure saw numerous human rights abuses and corruption scandals.
 The "Vladi-videos," secretly recorded tapes showing Montesinos bribing officials, led to a national scandal in 2000.
 This exposure forced him to flee Peru and precipitated Fujimori's resignation.

 Investigations unveiled Montesinos' involvement in a wide range of illegal activities, including embezzlement, drug trafficking, and orchestrating extrajudicial killings.
 He was subsequently captured, tried, and convicted on multiple charges.
 Despite his imprisonment, Montesinos continued to influence Peruvian politics and sought to protect allies within the Fujimorist faction, including Keiko Fujimori.

 Montesinos' early life was influenced by his communist parents and his cousin, a leader of the Shining Path guerrilla group.
 He received military training in the U.S. and Peru, later becoming involved in intelligence and political advisory roles.
 His legal career, following a brief imprisonment for espionage, was marred by fraudulent activities and associations with drug traffickers.

 Early years and education

-Vladimiro Montesinos was born in the city of Arequipa, the capital of the Arequipa Region in southern Peru.
-His parents were devout communists and named their son after Vladimir Lenin.
-Montesinos is a cousin of the incarcerated communist leader Óscar Ramírez Durand, a.k.a.
+Vladimiro Montesinos was born in the city of Arequipa on May 20, 1945, at Goyeneche State Hospital, the first of five children.
+His parents were devout communists of Greek origin and named their son after Vladimir Lenin.
+The family lived in Yanahuara District, at a home traditionally known as La Casa Encantada.
+Montesinos is a grandson of painter Guillermo Montesinos Pastor (1877–1925), and a cousin of the incarcerated communist leader Óscar Ramírez Durand, a.k.a.
 "Feliciano", the leader of the Shining Path.
 In 1965, Montesinos graduated as a military cadet at the U.S. Army's School of the Americas in Panama.
 A year later, he graduated from the Chorrillos Military School in Lima, Peru.

+Montesinos met his future wife, María Trinidad Becerra, at a classroom during a public relations course given by the Pontifical Catholic University of Peru in the late 1960s, located at its campus in what had been the Fundo Pando.
+Montesinos was then an army lieutenant and Becerra was a history teacher.
+The couple married on March 9, 1973, at San Antonio de Padua, a church in Jesús María.
+At the time, Montesinos was an assistant of general Luis Edgardo Mercado Jarrín, who was the wedding's best man.
+The religious ceremony was preceded by a civil one two days earlier in San Isidro.
+The couple had two daughters, Silvana (b. c.
+1975), and Samantha Elsa (b. c.
+1984).
+Additionally, Montesinos had another daughter with lawyer Grace Mary Riggs Brousseau, his cousin's wife, named Stefani.